 Christmas is coming, so now is the time to plan your strategy for setting out less post-Christmas garbage than any other family on your block!
 (We often achieve that goal, and we’re in a mostly Jewish neighborhood.)
 Reusing things not only saves you money and helps the environment but also creates a treasure trove of things to use next year that are already imbued with happy memories–and they just get better, year after year!

 Open presents by slitting the tape with your thumbnail and unfolding the paper.
 Even young children can learn to do this (they may have trouble slitting/breaking the tape, but they can minimize ripping of the paper, anyway)–my son has seen gifts unwrapped this way all his life, assumes that’s the right way, and always looks shocked at birthday parties when the kid wantonly shreds wrapping paper!
-Yes, it’s slower to save the paper; that stretches out the anticipation and tantalizes you with gradually increasing glimpses of the gift.
+Yes, it’s slower; that stretches out the anticipation and tantalizes you with gradually increasing glimpses of the gift.
 Fold the paper and keep it in a box to use again next year.

 It’s true that paper doesn’t look quite as good the second time around, but with a little creativity you can position it such that the creases and bits of tape are hidden, or you can cut off the damaged parts and use just the nice parts.
 Rely on pre-used paper for smaller gifts, and save the new paper for bigger ones.